saikrishna014597700/Amazon/README.md

 - Run back-end using npm run server command in backend directory
 - Run kafka back-end using node server command in kafka_backend directory
-- Run front-end using npm start command in frontend directory
+- Run front-end using npm start command in frontend directory, Run redis and kafka servers.
 - Run npm install in all the backend,kafka_dbClient,frontend
 - Above step starts development server and opens Amazon Prototype application on http://localhost:3000/ in your default browser